dtrussel/dtrussel.github.io/_posts/2020-09-02-design-patterns-template-method.md

 thumbnail: assets/images/cpp-logo.svg
 categories: [cpp, design patterns]
 ---
-Assume you have something - let's call it an algorithm - that has an overall structure, but some parts of it need to be customized depending on the use case.
+Assume you have something that has an overall structure, but some parts of it need to be customized depending on the use case.
 The idea of the Template Method pattern is to define the overall structure in a base class and let the derived classes override the specific behavior.

 Going back to the sensor example from my last post:
 ```cpp